PThorpe92/nord-dwm-setup/README.md

 `config` - is for dwmbar, and `tmux.sh` is an additional module that needs to be placed in the modules directory of your dwmbar installation.

+ - NeoVim theme [nordfox](https://github.com/EdenEast/nightfox.nvim) not incldued, but if you are interested.
+The regular Nord theme is great but eventually you start missing some color.

 I'm probably typing this all for nothing, as I will be the only one using this.
 But hey, if you end up using it I hope you enjoy it.